gigawhitlocks/emacs-configs/README.md

 (setq vc-handled-backends nil)
 ```

 The Magit author publishes an additional package called [forge](https://emacsair.me/2018/12/19/forge-0.1/).
-Forge lets you interact with Github and Gitlab from inside of Emacs.
+Forge lets you interact with GitHub and Gitlab from inside of Emacs.
 There's planned support for Gogs, Gitea, etc.

 ```emacs-lisp
 (use-package forge
   :after magit)
 ```

 Forge has to be configured with something like `.authinfo` or preferably `authinfo.gpg`.
-Create a access token through the web UI of Github and place on the first line in `$HOME/.authinfo` with the following format:
+Create a access token through the web UI of GitHub and place on the first line in `$HOME/.authinfo` with the following format:

 ```bash
 host api.github.com login gigawhitlocks^forge password TOKEN